slatedocs/slate/source/includes/getting-started/_lets-get-started.html.md

 1. Install pip

 ### pip is a tool for installing and managing Python dependencies.
-For more information about pip, refer to .
+For more information about pip, refer to the [Python Package Authority][6].

 ## Step 2.
 Setup the Bonsai CLI

 Install the Bonsai Command Line Interface tool and configure it.
 You'll need to have your access code (accessKey).
-You can find your access code in your account settings at .
+You can find your access code in your account settings at [Bonsai Account Settings](https://beta.bons.ai/accounts/settings).

 ```
 pip install bonsai-cli